-Mississippi has completed substantial steps to enhance interoperable and emergency communications through the build out of a statewide interoperability network, strong coordination with users at all levels of government, and a strong governance structure led by the WCC.
+Mississippi continues to be a forerunner in the area of mission-critical interoperable communication when compared with other states across the nation resulting from the MSWIN System, strong coordination with users at all levels of government, and a strong governance structure led by the WCC.
 While more remains to achieve Mississippi's statewide goals for emergency communications, this work is only part of a continuous cycle as Mississippi will always need to adjust to developing technologies, operational tactics and challenges to support communications for emergency responders.

-Agency Goals, Objectives, Strategies, and Measures by Program FY 2024- FY 2028
+Agency Goals, Objectives, Strategies, and Measures by Program FY 2025- FY 2029